nicoleurquilla/connect_four/README.md

 Connect Four: Connect 4 is a two-player connection game that combines strategy with simplicity.
 Players take turns dropping colored discs into a grid, aiming to be the first to align four discs in a row.
 This classic game is easy to learn but offers rich strategic depth.

-Getting Started:  Planning Materials: https://git.generalassemb.ly/SEBR-Zebra/Course-Info/issues/7#issue-492379
+Getting Started: https://nicoleurquilla.github.io/connect_four/ Planning Materials: https://git.generalassemb.ly/SEBR-Zebra/Course-Info/issues/7#issue-492379

+Technologies Used: JavaScript, HTML, and CSS

+Next Steps: Music or sound effects with clicks